Cardiovascular Biomechanics and A.I. Laboratory |

 ones.
 Reference: -

-Saw SN, Low JYR, Ong MHH, Poh YW, Mattar
+Saw SN, Low JYR, Ong MHH, Poh YW, Mattar CNZ, Biswas A, Yap CH.

-Placenta."
-Ann Biomed Engr.
+Growth Restricted Placenta."
+Ann

+Biomed Engr.
 2018 Jul 1;46(7):1066-77 Placenta

 Ultrasound Elastography to Detect IUGR We